microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 You will need a service principal to deploy an app to an Azure resource from Azure Pipelines.
 Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the key vault.

 A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page.
-You can also manually create the service principal from the portal or using Azure CLI,  and re-use it across projects.
+You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.
 It is recommended that you use an existing service principal when you want to have a pre-defined set of permissions.

 We will create one manually using the Azure CLI.
 If you do already have a service principal, you can skip this task.